klaytn/kips/KIPs/kip-37.md

     ///   Throws if the contract is not paused. function unpause() external;

-    /// @notice Check whether the specific token is paused
+    /// @notice Checks whether the specific token is paused.
     /// @return True if the specific token is paused, false otherwise function paused(uint256 _id) external view returns (bool);